open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 # Data Transformation

 In the OpenMMLab algorithm library, dataset construction and data preparation are decoupled.
-Usually, the construction of the data set only parses the dataset and records the basic information of each sample.
-The data preparation is a series of data transformations, data loading, preprocessing, formatting, and other operations are performed according to the basic information of the sample.
+Usually, the construction of the dataset only parses the dataset and records the basic information of each sample, while the data preparation is a series of data transformations including data loading, preprocessing, formatting, and other operations performed according to the basic information of the sample.

 ## Design of data transformation